moveit/moveit2_tutorials/doc/tutorials/planning_around_objects/planning_around_objects.rst

 4 Add the Object to the Planning Scene
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Finally we need to add this object to the collision scene.
+Finally, we need to add this object to the collision scene.
-To do this we use an object called the ``PlanningSceneInterface`` that uses ROS interfaces to communicate changes to the planning scene to ``MoveGroup``.
+To do this, we use an object called the ``PlanningSceneInterface`` that uses ROS interfaces to communicate changes to the planning scene to ``MoveGroup``.
 This code should go right after the lambda that we wrote to create the collision object and before the planning step.

 .. code-block:: C++